“So the people of Nineveh believed God, proclaimed a fast, and put on sackcloth, from the greatest to the least of them.”

 A fast does not make our prayers more effective.
 The objective of a fast was to give more time and energy to thinking about God and His purposes for us.
 It is a time of concentrated prayer.

 Today, we do not have to wear sackcloth and ashes to get God’s attention.
 We do not have to cut ourselves or undergo some sacrifice.
 All we have to say is, “Father, I need you.
-Provide for me and my family.”
+Provide for my family and me.”